erhhung/heroku-buildpack-xmp/README.md

 heroku-buildpack-xmp
 ====================

 A Heroku buildpack that installs XMP Toolkit SDK on the **Cedar-14** stack.
-The version currently installed is CC-2014.12 (see http://www.adobe.com/devnet/xmp.html).
+The version currently installed is CC-2014.12 (http://www.adobe.com/devnet/xmp.html).

 Usage
 -----